DotNetFire/kendo.jssor/README.md

 <div id="jssorDiv"></div>
 ```
 #### Javascript:
-For the minimum slider definition, you must specify an array of images as the data source and the height and width of the slider container.
+For the minimum slider definition, you must specify an array of images as data source and the height and width of your slider container.
 ``` js
 var images = [
     { "image": "images/021.jpg" },